mbixby/Docbook2html5/README.md

 ##Usage##
 * Download and open docbook2html5.jar file.
 * Select the input files (Open file).
-* Choose transformation mode (Docbook or Docbook Slides) and hit the Tranform button.
+* Choose transformation mode (Docbook or Docbook Slides)
-* It may take a couple of minutes for the process to complete.
+* and hit the Tranform button (It may take a couple of minutes for the process to complete).

 ##Team##
 This was a course project developed by these awesome people: